microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-recurrence-overview.md

 ### Get the now-complete task and discover the ID of the next (2nd) task in the series

-The following example request and response demonstrate retrieving the task after it has been marked complete.
+The following example request and response show how to retrieve the task after it has been marked complete.

 #### Request